lcdumort/lcdumort.github.io/docs/_pages/about.md

 When not working on my PhD, I have multiple hobbies.
 For starters, my passion for coding doesn't end at working hours.
 I like to develop projects related to real-world problems or writing some handy scripts.
 I also combine coding with another passion, cryptocurrencies.

-When I'm not behind a computer screen, I like to be creative with my ukulele or guitar and jam around while running and gym keep my body fit.
-Finally, I really like travelling and seeing the world especially by motorcycle.
+When I'm not behind a computer screen, I like to be creative with my ukulele or guitar and jam around.
+Photography is a real art for me, that I try to do as well when the opportunity arises.
+You can find some examples in my Gallery.
+I go running and to the gym keep my body fit.
+Finally, I am passionate about seeing the world and meeting other people especially by motorcycle.

 ### Education:
 - **Ghent University/IFPen** (2020 - 2023)